reach-sh/reach-lang/docs/dev/src/workshop/relay/index.md

 We expect that for most of you, the coding of step four is also a bit strange, because we've never seen an example where the destination of a transfer is not a participant.
-You may have thought that the `{!reach} to` position in a `{!reach} transfer` must be a participant, but actually it can be any address.
+You may have thought that the `{!rsh} to` position in a `{!rsh} transfer` must be a participant, but actually it can be any address.
 Participants, however, can be used as addresses if they are bound.

 :::note
-You might like to re-write this program to have a third participant, Bob, who takes no actions, and try to write `{!reach} transfer(amt).to(Bob)`.
+You might like to re-write this program to have a third participant, Bob, who takes no actions, and try to write `{!rsh} transfer(amt).to(Bob)`.
 You'll find that Reach rejects this program because Bob is not bound.
-You can correct this by adding `{!reach} Bob.set(bob)` after the Relay publishes Bob's address.
+You can correct this by adding `{!rsh} Bob.set(bob)` after the Relay publishes Bob's address.
 There's nothing better about this version of the program, but it is unneccessary to have a participant like Bob that performs no part in the computation.
 :::